The Power Plant announces its Summer 2024 exhibition season, focusing on the work of two established Canadian artists

 An engaging lineup of free public programs will accompany the Summer 2024 exhibitions, with visitors invited to participate in activities, including tours, talks, and workshops.
 Extended hours on Thursday evenings throughout the summer months will allow visitors to make the most of the longer days by the waterfront.
 We welcome families to join Power Kids sessions, our free creative workshops for children aged 7–12 on select Sundays and explore the Power Plant Creative Hub on the second floor of the gallery.
 View all programming details in The Power Plant’s Event Calendar.

-June Clark, Harlem Quilt, 1997 (detail).
+June Clark, Harlem Quilt, 1997.
 Photo transfers on fabric, light fixtures.
-Photo: Silvia Ros.
-Image courtesy of the artist and Daniel Faria Gallery
+Courtesy the artist and Daniel Faria Gallery.
+Installation view: Witness, The Power Plant, Toronto, 2024.
+Photo: LF Documentation.

 June Clark: Witness